EmirSirius234/EmirSirius234/README.md

--  Hello I am Emir Sirius, and I work with virtual machines and Windows Forms, Python, Batch files and Windows Powershell.
+-  Hello I am Emir Sirius, and I work with virtual machines and Windows Forms, Python, Batch files and Powershell.
 -  So that's it :D